phonetworks/pho-framework/README.md

     * TAIL_LABELS: same as above, in plural.
 So it's "subscribers"
     * HEAD_LABEL: what the head node of this edge's role is called, in singular.
 A subscriber subscribes to a *subscription*, hence it's "subscription"
     * HEAD_LABELS: same as above, in plural.
 So it's "subscriptions"
     * SETTABLES: what classes can this edge target, in array format.
 If it's [Framework\ParticleInterface::class], that means it can target any node/particle.
-If it was [Framework\Object::class, Framework\Frame::class] it can target Frames and Objects only, and not Actors.
-For example, the [Writes](https://github.com/phonetworks/pho-framework/blob/master/src/Pho/Framework/ActorOut/Writes.php) edge cannot target Actor particles, because a user can't create a user.
+Sometimes this level of flexibility may not be the case for all types of edges; for example, the [Write](https://github.com/phonetworks/pho-framework/blob/master/src/Pho/Framework/ActorOut/Write.php) edge cannot target Actor particles, because a user can't create a user.
+Hence its SETTABLES is declared as [Framework\Object::class, Framework\Frame::class] only, so that it can target Frames and Objects only, and not Actors.

 As you can see above, the constants defined in the edge class are merely for naming purposes.
-The mechanics is as follows;
+The mechanics function as follows;

 ```php
 // $actor will be our Actor node